 Greece has a few organizations and networks that are dedicated to promoting nanoscience and studying the future and challenges of nanotechnology.
 The following sections briefly introduce the major nanotechnology-related organizations in Greece.

-Nano|net - is an initiative for the promotion of communication and collaboration between research and business organizations activated in the fields of nano-bio-technologies.
-Its' main purpose is to reinforce and promote nanotechnologies in Greece, the Balkan area, Europe and the rest of the world, through an inter-scientific strategy.
+Nano|net is an initiative that promotes collaboration and communication between business and research organizations operating in the fields of nano-bio-technologies.
+The main purpose of this initiative is to promote and reinforce nanotechnologies in Europe, the Balkan area, Greece, and the rest of the world, through an inter-scientific strategy.

 Nanotechnology Research and Education

-Institute of Microelectronics (IMEL) – IMEL was established in 1986 as one of the eight Research Institutes of NCSR Demokritos (National Center for Scientific Research), a medium size, multidisciplinary Research Center under the General Secretarial for Research and Technology of the Ministry of Development.
-Its initial focus on microelectronics has been expanded to the fields of sensors and MEMs/NEMs, including nano-biosensors and systems.
+IMEL was founded in 1986 as one among the eight Research Institutes of NCSR Demokritos (National Center for Scientific Research), which is a medium-sized, multidisciplinary research center under the General Secretarial for Research and Technology of the Ministry of Development.
+Its first focus on microelectronics has been extended to the areas of MEMs/NEMs and sensors, including nano-systems and nano-biosensors.

-The event was conducted at The Rodos Palace Conference Center in Rhodes, and the event commemorated the 12th year of the conference.
-The conference is supported by the International Committee on Nanostructured Materials (ICNN), and is a forum for discussing about research and advanced discoveries in the field of Nanomaterials.
+The event was conducted at The Rodos Palace Conference Center in Rhodes, and celebrated the 12th year of the conference.
+Supported by the International Committee on Nanostructured Materials (ICNN), the conference is a forum for debating about studies and innovative discoveries made in the area of nanomaterials.

 In the meantime, the Greek economy has been in trouble since late 2009, which resulted in the mediation of a bailout package from the International Monetary Fund in May 2010 that totaled 110 billion Euros.
 In 2011, it turned out to be obvious that this was not adequate to save the Greek economy and hence a second bailout package was decided in 2012, offering a further 130 billion Euros.